Why K2 is Deadlier Than Everest: A Detailed Analysis

 Short Summit Weather Windows

-K2’s Higher Fatality Rate
+High Fatality Rate

-Common Causes of Fatalities
+Causes of Fatalities on K2

 Historical Expeditions: Tragedies and Triumphs on K2